Aura Messaging Protocol (AMP)

 13.2 Garbage Collection

 AMP garbage collection maintains protocol safety while reclaiming storage.
-GC operates on checkpoints, proposed bumps, and committed bumps.
+GC operates on checkpoints, transition proposals, certificates, finalizations, aborts, conflicts, supersessions, and emergency alarms.

 A checkpoint at generation G with window W can be pruned when a newer checkpoint exists at G' where G' exceeds G+2W.
 The newer checkpoint coverage must not overlap with the old checkpoint coverage.
 All messages within the old window must be processed or beyond the recovery horizon.